mpiwowar/MEUSassociation/README.md

 ## Running sample code

-The followin presents sample code that can be used to see how the package works: library(MEUSassociation)
+The following presents a sample code that can be used to see how to use the package to calculate Z coefficien on a sample data:
 ```R
 library(MEUSassociation)
 data("cancer_mutations")